jaredly/hexo-renderer-handlebars/README.md

 #### Helpers & Partials

-If you use handlebars to develop themes, may need to customize helpers.
+If you use handlebars to develop themes, you may need to customize helpers.
 You can create a folder named `helper` in the theme root, then exports all helpers to an javascript object in `index.js`.

 For example: